At this week’s Masters Tournament, the quality of a player’s thinking and their emotional control is going to be paramount in their success.

 - You’re playing with others who you don’t know and you’re playing poorly

-- Slow play of partners or the group in front
+- Slow play of your partners or the group in front

-Do you currently have any techniques to accept bad shots, calm yourself down and get back in the present moment?
+Do you currently have any techniques to lower this frustration, calm yourself down and get back in the present moment?

 At Golf State of Mind, we not only make you aware of how you’re losing shots to your mental game, but we provide solutions.